 All WCC projects or group schemes must be initially validated by an independent validation/verification body accredited by the UK Accreditation Service to assess against the WCC.
 In order to become validated, projects or groups of projects must submit a Project Design Document with supporting evidence to a validation/verification body.
-Validation should be complete within three years of registration, and can only be completed once the trees are planted, or fencing/deer control is in place if naturally regenerating.
+Validation should be complete within three years of registration, and can only be completed once the trees are planted, or fencing/deer control is in place for natural colonisation/regeneration.

-Once validated, Pending Issuance Units will be issued on the UK Woodland Carbon Registry.
+Once validated, Pending Issuance Units will be issued on the UK Land Carbon Registry.
 There is a cost for validation and for unit issuance.

-Regular Verification
+Regular Verification or Self Assessment

-Projects or group schemes must be regularly verified at least at Year 5 and then every ten years by an independent validation/verification body.
+Projects or group schemes must be regularly monitored and either third party verified or Self-Assessed at least at Year 5 and then every ten years by an independent validation/verification body.

 To become verified:

-- Single projects or groups must undertake monitoring onsite and submit a Project Progress Report and Monitoring Report with supporting evidence to a validation/verification body. - The process is simpler for 'small' projects from Year 15 onwards.
+- Single projects or groups must undertake full monitoring onsite and submit a Project Progress Report and Monitoring Report with supporting evidence to a validation/verification body. - The process is simpler for 'small' projects from Year 15 onwards.

-The validation/verification body will check that statements about predicted or actual carbon sequestration are materially correct, with a reasonable level of assurance, except at Year 5 when a limited level of assurance will be offered.
+The validation/verification body will check that statements about predicted or actual carbon sequestration are materially correct, with a reasonable level of assurance, except at

+Year 5 when a limited level of assurance will be offered.
 Once verified, any Pending Issuance Units realised will be converted to Woodland Carbon Units.
 There is a cost for verification and for conversion of units.

-If at any point there is no UK Accreditation Service accredited validation/verification body for the WCC, the WCC scheme owner (currently the Forestry Commission) will put temporary validation/verification arrangements in place.
+If at any point there is no UK Accreditation Service accredited validation/verification body for the WCC, the WCC Secretariat will put temporary validation/verification arrangements in place.